kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 First we need to install Terraform.
 To easily switch between Terraform versions we recommend installing with [`asdf`](https://asdf-vm.com/#/) as follows:

 1. Install `asdf` as per its [documentation](https://asdf-vm.com/#/core-manage-asdf?id=install)
-1. Add the Terraform asdf plugin - `asdf plugin add terraform`
-1. Install the intended Terraform version - `asdf install terraform 1.1.0`
-1. Set that version to be the main on your PATH - `asdf global terraform 1.1.0`
+1. Add the Terraform asdf plugin, the intended version and set it to be the main on your PATH:

+    ```sh
+    asdf plugin add terraform
+    asdf install terraform 1.1.0
+    asdf global terraform 1.1.0
+    ```

 Terraform should now be installed and ready on your `PATH`.